jsrn/jsrn.github.io/uses.md

 ## Software

 - [RubyMine](https://www.jetbrains.com/ruby/) for serious Ruby work.
 [Visual Studio Code](https://code.visualstudio.com/) for all other text and code editing.
+I try to get into neovim once a year or so.
+It sticks a little more each time.
 - The majority of my note-taking and journaling is done in [Obsidian](https://obsidian.md/).
 For all its wonderful features, it's essentially a layer on top of a soup of version controlled markdown files.
 As with this website, it's important to me that so much of my important data isn't locked in to a particular vendor or platform.
 - [Todoist](https://todoist.com) for holding chaos at bay.
 - [NetNewsWire](https://netnewswire.com/) for subscribing to RSS feeds.
 It's pretty much entirely replaced my habit of scrolling through Twitter and I'm happier for it.